xai4debugging/xai4debugging.github.io/index.md

 Submissions to this track have to be novel contributions covering any topic listed above.
 We don't accept work that has been already published, that is concurrently submitted to other venues, or that is presented at the main NeurIPS conference, including as part of an invited talk.
 We solicit submission of full papers, position papers, and papers describing open problems on one of the topics listed above.

 *We encourage the authors to link a repository containing the code to replicate the results inside the corpus of the paper.* While this is not a mandatory requirement, it will be positively taken in account during the reviewing process and the selection of the contributed talks.
 Submissions must follow the NEURIPS paper, its anonymized format (see <a href="https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles"> NeurIPS style files</a>), and they are limited to maximum 8 pages, excluding references.
+Shorter papers are welcome.
 They will undergo double-blind peer review.

 Accepted works will be presented as contributed talks or as posters in a poster session or listed on the workshop site as accepted contributions, depending on schedule constraints.
 It is mandatory that at least one of the authors will attend the workshop and present its work during the contributed talks and the poster session.